-The most important practice that parents can help their children with at home is to promote reading regularly.
+The single most important practice that parents can help their children with at home is to promote reading regularly.
 Evidence demonstrates a strong correlation between students who regularly read and those achieving levels 7,8 and 9s in their GCSE exams.
-Reading also improves vocabulary, written expression and develops a sensitive understanding and appreciation of contexts different to student's own.
+Not only does reading boost grades and levels achieved, but it also improves vocabulary, written expression and develops a sensitive understanding and appreciation of contexts different to student's own.
 As well as encouraging reading, parents can help to encourage and promote the use of tier 2 vocabulary at home, so that it becomes a common part of their everyday speech.

-Furthermore, parents can help support students with their English homework that they'll receive once a week, ensuring that it is done to the very best of their ability and that maximum effort has been put in, to every single piece.
+Parents can help support students with their English homework that they'll receive once a week, ensuring that it is done to the very best of their ability and that maximum effort has been put in, to every single piece.